-- Add a maraschino cherry with a stem and one or two red straws.
+- Top the milkshake with a maraschino cherry with a stem and one or two red straws.
 Enjoy right away or place in the freezer for 20-30 minutes so it doesn't melt.

 - Use ice cream with a strong vanilla bean flavor that is frozen hard and not melted.

 - Add more ice cream or freeze it for 30 minutes to thicken the drink.